-Chicago’s 18-mile lakefront path spans the entire east side of the city.
+Chicago’s 18-mile (29km) lakefront path spans the entire east side of the city.
 It’s a picturesque place to spend a sunny day walking, biking or running beside beautiful Lake Michigan while also seeing gorgeous views of the Chicago skyline.
 Along the way, you’ll pass dozens of free parks and public beaches where you can take a rest, play some catch or go for a swim.
 The path recently underwent a massive expansion.
 Now, bikers and pedestrians use separate lanes, making it safer and more enjoyable for everyone.

+No matter what season you find yourself in Chicago, there is bound to be a professional sports game to see.
+Chicagoans love their Blackhawks, Bulls, Bears, Cubs and White Sox, and even the frigid winter temperatures won’t stop them from getting out and supporting their teams.
 If you dare, bundle up for a mid-winter Bears game at Soldier Field, or wait for the sun to come out to enjoy a baseball game at Wrigley Field or Guaranteed Rate Stadium.
 You can also leave the weather out of the equation and watch the Bulls or Blackhawks play indoors at the United Center.

 Hop aboard this boat cruise and spend time winding down the Chicago River while learning stories behind the fascinating architecture you see along the way.
 Chicago’s architecture is truly one-of-a-kind, and this fascinating tour is beloved by locals and tourists alike.
 If you’re interested in taking a cruise but architecture isn’t your thing, try a cocktail cruise or a sunset cruise, or one with live music.
 This city is interesting whether you see it late at night or early in the morning.